Client?

 Once the formal induction is over, arrange regular meetings with the new employee to check how they are going.
 Give them the chance to raise any concerns and discuss them in confidence.

-Whether it be problems with the job requirements, disputes with fellow team members or a bad experience with a customer – these issues should be handled early to ensure the new employee’s future in your business is a successful.
+Whether it be problems with the job requirements, disputes with fellow team members or a bad experience with a customer – these issues should be handled early to ensure the new employee’s future in your business is successful.

 If you need help creating an effective induction program, call us for free initial advice on 1300 651 415.